Mohamed Benkhemassa

 Mohamed Benkhemassa (محمد بن خماسة; born 28 June 1993) is an Algerian footballer who plays as a midfielder for MC Alger and the Algeria national team.

 Club career

 Benkhemassa started his career with USM Alger.
 On 2 September 2019, he signed a three-year deal with Spanish Segunda División side Málaga CF.

 In 2023, he joined MC Alger.

 International career

-In 2015, Benkhemassa was part of the Algeria under-23 national team at the 2015 U-23 Africa Cup of Nations in Senegal. where he participated in all matches and lead the National team to the Football at the 2016 Summer Olympics for the first time in 36 years, Benkhemassa was named in the squad for the 2016 Summer Olympics.
-Participate in two matches first as a substitute for Rachid Aït-Atmane, against Argentina and second against Portugal as a starter.
-On 7 June 2018, Benkhemassa made his international debut for Algeria In a friendly match against Portugal in 3–0 loss.
+In 2015, Benkhemassa was part of the Algeria under-23 national team at the 2015 U-23 Africa Cup of Nations in Senegal, where he participated in all the matches and his performance helped the national team qualify for the football tournament at the 2016 Summer Olympics for the first time in 36 years.
+Benkhemassa was named in the squad for the 2016 Summer Olympics.
+He participated in two matches at the Olympics, first as a substitute for Rachid Aït-Atmane, against Argentina and second against Portugal as a starter.
+On 7 June 2018, Benkhemassa made his international debut for Algeria in a friendly match against Portugal in 3–0 loss.